London Itinerary: Planning Your Time

 By Rick Steves and Gene Openshaw

 So much to see, so little time.
-To help you plan your sightseeing, I've listed my ideal one-week itinerary for a first-time London visit.
+To help you plan your sightseeing, I've listed my ideal one-week itinerary for a first-time London visit, as well as my suggestions for making the most of a shorter first-time visit.

-London is a super one-week getaway.
-Its sights can keep even the most fidgety traveler well entertained for seven days.
-You won't be able to see all of London's worthwhile tourist destinations in one visit, so don't try.
+You won't be able to see all of London's worthwhile tourist destinations in one visit, even with a whole week, so don't try.
 With any luck, you'll be back in London.
 After dozens of visits myself, I still enjoy a healthy list of excuses to return.

 With that in mind, here are my recommended priorities: